davidthewatson/pandoc_resume/markdown/cv.md

 ----

-> Created emerging technology playing advisor, coder, and founder building nimble
-> environments from R&D labs to tech startups.
-Worked with interdisciplinary teams
-> from two to two dozen artists, scientists, and philosophers scaling teams and sketches
-> from prototypes into products and services.
+> Software engineer making protoypes into products from design studios to tech startups to R&D labs.

 ----